maniartech/gotime/README.md

 - [x] Simple, intuitive and hackable API 👌🏼
 - [x] Fully documented 👌🏼
 - [x] Performance focused 👌🏼

+### ✨ Ideal Use Cases

+- [x] Developers needing intuitive date parsing and formatting.
+- [x] Applications requiring conversion between different date formats.
+- [x] Systems that display relative time representations.
+- [x] Software dealing with date range calculations and comparisons.
+- [x] Projects where standard time package features are insufficient or cumbersome.

+Temporal stands out by offering features that are either missing or not as user-friendly in the standard time package, making it an invaluable addition to any Go developer's toolkit.

 ## Installation